Elderly Abuse Los Angeles / Practice / SSI for Elders

 The SSA manages both programs and determines medical eligibility similarly for both programs.

 You can collect SSDI and SSI benefits together, but only if you’re approved for SSDI and your payment is low.
 It could happen if you don’t have a long work history or you made low wages.
-To raise the payment to the SSI limit, you could get a small SSI payment along with the SSDI.
+You could get a small SSI payment along with the SSDI to raise the payment to the SSI limit.

 However, you must meet the SSI requirements to qualify.
 You won’t be eligible for these payments if you have cash or assets over the SSI asset limit.

-A major criteria for qualifying for social security (SSI) benefits is to have a minimal income/resources.
+A major criterion for qualifying for social security (SSI) benefits is to have a minimal income/resources.

 The asset limits for SSI are as follows: